-They would choose a place that was secluded, warm, and protected where their babies would be safe.
+They would choose a secluded, warm, and protected place where their babies would be safe.

 Of course, that is not necessary today.
 As dog owners, we have created the perfect place for our dogs to whelp and raise their litter.

 Even experienced moms know this but will continue to dig.
 This digging behavior can occur anywhere, but in my experience, it is usually in a dark, secluded place.
-Watch for this behavior in a closet, under a bed or in the corner of the room.
-If there is soft clothing, so much the better, but they may also choose to dig a hole in your hardwood floor.
-This behavior can also occur after the puppies are born, either in the whelping box or somewhere nearby.
+Watch for this behavior in a closet, under a bed, or in the corner of the room.
+If there is soft clothing, it is much better, but they may also dig a hole in your hardwood floor.
+This behavior can also occur after the puppies are born in the whelping box or nearby.